-B-29 DOC to return to Cleveland in May at Burke Lakefront Airport
+B-29 DOC to return to Cleveland in May at Burke Lakefront Airport (rescheduled to Sept.
+10-13)

 B-29 DOC (photo by Brett Schauf)